SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 Create settlement `OpenOffer`s.
 Refer to the the `settlement` folder of this respository for more information on the `OpenOffer` interfaces and templates.

-A party involved in the proposed settlement is captured using the follow JSON structure:
+A party involved in the proposed settlement is captured using the following JSON structure:

 ```js
  // Either: